LukaDeka/NixOS/README.md

 > [!CAUTION]
 > Do not clone my configuration blindly without understanding how each
 > component works.
-Make sure you handle your and others' data responsibly
+Make sure you handle your and others' data responsibly.
-> and add services/features one-by-one.

 # Cloudflare

 If your router is behind a CGNAT or you're unable to forward ports in your router/firewall, using `Cloudflare Zero Trust` is a must.
 I don't have it set up since there's no need.

-Cloudflare also allows you to use their proxy, if you don't want your IP address exposed to the public (in your DNS records), and want to enable *Geoblocking, DDOS protection, WAF rules* and many other useful features.
+Cloudflare also allows you to use their proxies, if you don't want your IP address exposed to the public (in your DNS records), and want to enable *Geoblocking, DDOS protection, WAF rules,* *their Content Delivery Network (CDN)* and many other useful features.

 ## DNS setup

-After purchasing your domain, set the nameservers so Cloudflare's ones in your domain registarar's website.
+After purchasing your domain, set the nameservers to Cloudflare's ones in your domain registarar's website.
 After the records have propagated, proceed with the setup and make the DNS records for the services you want available outside the home network.
-You can set a placeholder IP address in the `Content` tab since the script located in `scripts/cloudflare/ddns.sh` updates the records similarly to *DuckDNS*.
-Check the log in the same directory to see if it succeeded.
+You can set a placeholder IP address in the `Content` tab since the script located in `scripts/cloudflare/ddns.sh` updates the records (more on that in the next section).

 > [!IMPORTANT]
 > If you decide to use Cloudflare's proxies (set in the `DNS` section), **make sure to enable**
 > `Full (strict)` **encryption under** `SSL/TLS` to ensure proper encryption.
-> Refer to [this blog by Cloudflare](https://community.cloudflare.com/t/why-you-should-choose-full-strict-and-only-full-strict/286652) for details.
+> Refer to [this blog by Cloudflare](https://community.cloudflare.com/t/why-you-should-choose-full-strict-and-only-full-strict/286652) for why this is important.

-# DuckDNS
+## DDNS

+Using Cloudflare's API and a script you can update your residential public IP every time it changes.
-[DuckDNS](https://www.duckdns.org/) allows you to create a Dynamic DNS (DDNS) record that points to your dynamic IP address.
-This is very useful when you don't have a static IP address from your ISP and want a reliable way to have a hostname resolve to your IP.
+This is very useful when you don't have a static IP address from your ISP and want a reliable way to have hostnames resolve to your IP.

+This is necessary if you want to access basically any service outside of your home network (LAN).
+Remembering a record name is also much easier than remembering an IP address.

-I'm running a *systemd service* in `scripts/duckdns/service.nix` every 30 minutes that tries to update the IP address, in case it has changed.
+I'm running a *systemd service* in `scripts/cloudflare/service.nix` every 30 minutes that tries to update the IP address for all subdomains in Cloudflare, in case it has changed.

 # Nextcloud